-The video below shows the stitch and glue construction process.
-All of our wood boat kits are built in a similar manner.
+These step by step videos show the stitch-and-glue kayak construction process.
+All of our boat kits are built using this "stitch-n-glue" construction.
 The panel shapes differ, but the stitch and glue steps are nearly identical.

 Simple Construction: Stitch and Glue